larpchronicles/rules/rules-topics/999_changelog.md

 * Limited Teleport now lasts 20 Seconds
 * Treewalk now lasts 1 Minute
 * Rift Lock cannot hit a target mid-rift.
+* Updated use of health points/hp/health pool to body.
+* Replaced smartquotes.
+* Updated one use of rank to level for referencing spell levels.

 ### Production
 * Flechette Projectile removed (No More Bleeds)